kneo/indi-bresserexos2/README.md

 ## Update The Driver
 Its recommended to keep the repository stored on your device for easy updating.

-1.Make sure the indi software does not run, it should not on a freshly rebooted system.
-Use
+1. Make sure the indi software does not run, it should not on a freshly rebooted system.
+Use:

-> ``fuser /bin/BresserExosIIGoToDriver``
+``fuser /bin/BresserExosIIGoToDriver``
-> if it returns a number a process is still "using" the file, kill this process using:
-> ``kill -9 PID``, where PID is the number the ``fuser`` command returned.
+if it returns a number a process is still "using" the file, kill this process using: ``kill -9 PID``, where **PID** is the number the ``fuser`` command returned.

 2. open the root directory of the driver source code repository in a terminal.

-3. get the latest changes from github:
-> ``git pull``
+	- The context menu of your prefered file manager may have an appropriate context menu entry.
-> unless you changed the contents of the source directory the command should download all remote changes/updated
+3. unless you changed any of the contents of the source directory the command should download all remote changes/updates.
+To get the changes use:
+``git pull``

-4. go into the ``build`` directory you created in step 3. of the installation guide.
+4. go into the ``build`` directory you created in step 3. of the installation guide using:
+``cd build``

 5. again run the ``cmake ..`` command.

-6. when concluded run the ``cmake --build .`` again.
+6. when concluded run the ``cmake --build .`` again to start the build process.

-7. once successfully finished, run ``sudo make install`` to replace your existing install files.
+7. once successfully finished, run:
+``sudo make install`` to replace your existing install files.

-8. the update is done, you proceed with step 7. of the installation guide, to complete and test if the changes where applied, or continue using the driver.
+8. the update is done, continue using the driver.
 Although is test is recommended.
+The ``/usr/share/indi/BresserExosIIGoToDriver.xml`` file should contain the version number of the latest version.
+Also the Driver should show the correct version number in the kstars EKOS panel of the driver.

 ## Important Note before Further Setup or Observation
 It is **important** that you put the scope in the Home position, Polar and Star Align in accordance to the manual.